-The Plan permits distribution to a Participant who has a severance of employment other than early or normal retirement, Disability or death.
+The Plan permits distribution to a Participant who has a severance of employment other than reaching the Plan's Early Retirement Date or Normal Retirement Date, Disability or death.

 Death Benefit

 The Plan provides for the payment of a death benefit of the Participant's Account(s) to a beneficiary named under the Plan.
 Each Participant may designate a beneficiary or beneficiaries to receive benefits upon the Participant's death.
 However, the rights of any such named beneficiary are subject to all spousal rights under the Plan.